Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## Motors
 Nema 17 motors are used.
 One motor is needed for each axis.
+If you just want X and Y motion, you will only need two motors.
-You do not need exceptionally powerful motors, 28ncm of holding torque is fine.
+You do not need very powerful motors for most use cases.

+If you expect to do vertical movements with a heavy DSLR, or rapid back and forth movements with high acceleration, invest in more powerful motors.
+For a USB camera, cellphone, action camera or PiCamera you can get away with pancake motors.

 https://s.click.aliexpress.com/e/_sd4SLV